Budapest in December: Weather & 15 Best Things to Do (2026)

 Even if you have just 1 day in Budapest, you should check out the main attractions in the city.
 If you are lucky to see them when it snows, it will be extra special.

-13. SEE A MUSEUM EXHIBITION
+13. VISIT A MUSEUM EXHIBITION

 House of Terror museum in Budapest, Hungary.

-House of Terror, Budapest
+House of Terror

 Budapest is full of great museums, so if you like to visit art exhibitions or want to learn about the history of Hungary, there are many museums to choose from.